-1. Local national employees are not eligible to compete in civilian categories.
+1. Local national employees are not eligible to compete in civilian categories at the DA level, but can still be recognized in Major Command or regional competitions.

-E. STANDARDS
+STANDARDS

-- 1. Any person, military or civilian, who has received, is pending or under administrative actions, or is pending or under civilian legal actions during the competition year, is ineligible to compete in that same calendar year. - 2.
-Soldiers flagged for misconduct are ineligible to compete in the competition.
+- Any person, military or civilian, who has received, is pending or under administrative actions, or is pending or under civilian legal actions during the competition year, is ineligible to compete in that same calendar year. - Soldiers flagged for misconduct are ineligible to compete in the competition.
 Soldiers flagged at any point from the judging period to the presentation are ineligible to receive the award.
-Commands points of contact are responsible for informing the HQDA KLW POC of any change in status. - 3.
-Soldiers must meet Army height and weight standards as outlined in AR 600-9, The Army Body Composition Program, to participate.

-4. Selecting a winner is the organization's certification that the individual meets all eligibility requirements.
+Command's point of contact are responsible for informing the HQDA KLW POC of any change in status. - Soldiers must meet Army height and weight standards as outlined in AR 600-9, The Army Body Composition Program, to participate. - Selecting a winner is the organization's certification that the individual meets all eligibility requirements.

-F. PRODUCT ELIGIBILITY
+PRODUCT ELIGIBILITY

-1. The following products are ineligible: Civilian Enterprise Guides and Directories, yearbooks. publications and productions funded by non-appropriated funds; educational, training, and motivational videos or films.
+• The following products are ineligible: Civilian Enterprise Guides and Directories, yearbooks, publications and productions funded by non-appropriated funds; educational, training and motivational videos or films.

-G. WINNER INFORMATION
+WINNER INFORMATION

-- 1. Each category will have one winner selected.
-Winners will represent the Army in the Department of Defense Media Awards for calendar year 2023-24.
-The Chief of Public Affairs (CPA) maintains the right to withhold a submission from advancing to the next competition. - 2.
-The HQDA KLW POC will process and mail awards to all first place winners.
-All ACOM/ ASCC and DRU KLW POCs are encouraged to recognize second and third place winners through local command channels. - 3.
-Rank and names will appear on awards as they appear on the submission log as pulled directly from the DVIDS awards module.
+- Each category will have one winner selected.
+Winners will represent the Army in the Department of Defense Media Awards for calendar year 2024-25.
+The Chief of Public Affairs (CPA) maintains the right to withhold a submission from advancing to the next competition. - The HQDA KLW POC will process and mail awards to all first place winners.
+All ACOM/ ASCC and DRU KLW POCs are encouraged to recognize second and third place winners through local command channels. - Rank and names will appear on awards as they appear on the submission log as pulled directly from the DVIDS awards module.
 To avoid errors, entrants and ACOM, ASCC and DRU POCs will ensure information in DVIDS is correct.
-Do not use organizational nicknames or acronyms. - 4.
-Responsibility for certificate, citation and administrative errors resulting from late, incomplete or incorrect information rests solely with the organizations and their headquarters.
+Do not use organizational nicknames or acronyms. - Responsibility for certificate, citation and administrative errors resulting from late, incomplete or incorrect information rests solely with the organizations and their headquarters.

-V. ENTRY CRITERIA
+ENTRY CRITERIA